LowerDotcomLogo.jpg (2555 bytes)

 But Gilchrist's refusal to tone down his criticism of treatment he felt was unfair, and in some cases his own pride, likely led to his exclusion from the CFL Hall of Fame and the Buffalo Bills' Wall of Fame.

-The sketch above was drawn by Murray Olderman, one of the first full-time pro football writers, for his 1969 book, The Running Backs.
+The sketch above was drawn by Murray Olderman, one of the first full-time Professional Football writers, for his 1969 book, The Running Backs.
 In it, Olderman picked the ten top running backs ever, and he had Gilchrist at number eight, ahead of Pro Football Hall of Famers Marion Motley and Lenny Moore.
 Not only Motley and Moore, but every one of the other ten, except for Cookie, are members of the Pro Football Hall of Fame.

 Cookie belongs in the CFL Hall of Fame, and on the Buffalo Bills' Wall of Fame, and in the Pro Football Hall of Fame.